 > ACCURATELY ANALYZE MOVEMENT AND MUSCLE ACTIVITY*

-> INCREASE REFERRAL BASE AND GENERATE ADDITIONAL REVENUEREQUEST A DEMO
+> INCREASE CLIENT REFERRAL BASE AND GENERATE ADDITIONAL REVENUEREQUEST A DEMO

-The dorsaVi™ Movement Suite combines state-of-the-art wearable sensor technology with sophisticated software algorithms to accurately assess movement and muscle activity*.
+The dorsaVi™ Movement Suite combines state-of-the-art wearable motion sensor technology with sophisticated movement assessment software algorithms that accurately assess body movement and muscle activity*.
 The dorsaVi™ Movement Suite consists of two software programs.

-ViMove™ focuses on low back management with live assessments, up to 24 hour monitoring, and biofeedback.
-Additionally, ViMove™ offers dorsaVi’s™ Movement Challenges – a program that provides users with visual feedback related to their movement in real time.
+ViMove™ focuses on low back management or functional improvement with live motion assessments, up to 24 hour monitoring, and biofeedback.
+Additionally, ViMove™ offers dorsaVi’s™ Movement Challenges – a program that provides users with visual feedback related to their back movement in real time.

-ViPerform™ is designed for athletes and sports medicine professionals and includes modules to objectively assess running, knees, hamstrings, and core function.
+ViPerform™ is designed for athletes and sports medicine professionals and includes modules to objectively assess running technique, knee movement, hamstring movement, and core function.